 To get results we need to do away with vetoes and give the EU the means to act decisively.
 Democrats want Europe to act, not be paralysed by vetoes.
 We need to be the ones showing why the EU needs the capacity to act.

-On digital policy for example, legislators on both sides of the Atlantic have everything to gain from working together.
-Currently, Facebook and others make money from disinformation, shocking content and lies because they go viral.
-It weakens our democracies, makes it impossible to facts or science to be given airtime and makes us vulnerable to foreign interference.
-This is not right: what is illegal offline should also be illegal online.
-More transparency on the ways these online algorithms work is needed, and we can only achieve that by ‘opening up the box’.
-Lastly, we need to give ourselves the means to fight those who exploit these tools through illegal financing of online disinformation campaigns: Russia, China, Iran, Venezuela and others.
+In the area of digital technology, for example, parliamentarians on both sides of the Atlantic have everything to gain by working together.
+Currently, Facebook and others finance themselves through misinformation, offensive content and lies.
+The reason?
+These contents attract attention and spread.
+These practices weaken our democracies, prevent facts or science from taking its place in the public public debate and make us vulnerable to foreign interference.
+This situation is unacceptable: what is illegal offline should also be illegal online.
+Greater transparency on the functioning of these algorithms is necessary, and we can only achieve this by 'opening the box'.
+Finally, we must give ourselves the means to fight against those who exploit these tools by illegally financing online disinformation campaigns: Russia, China, Iran, Venezuela and others.